AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-06-slowly-changing-dimensions-types-1-3-with-examples.md

 Dimensions change.
 A customer moves cities.
 A product gets reclassified.
 An employee changes departments.
 How your data model handles these changes determines whether your historical reports are accurate or misleading.

 Slowly Changing Dimensions (SCDs) are design patterns for managing dimension attribute changes over time.
-The three most common types — overwrite, track history, and track one change — each make a different tradeoff between simplicity and historical accuracy.
+The three most common types : overwrite, track history, and track one change,  each make a different tradeoff between simplicity and historical accuracy.

 ## Why Dimensions Change